BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 #Getting Started
    1. Clone this repository
    2. Download and install [Node.js](http://nodejs.org/#download) (this is used to run the Require.js Optimizer)
+   3. Open index.html to view the demo page.
+   4. Open SpecRunner.html to view the test suite page.
-   3. Enjoy using Backbone.js, Require.js, jQuery, Lodash, Modernizr, and Jasmine! (enjoyment optional)
+   5. Enjoy using Backbone.js, Require.js, jQuery, Lodash, Modernizr, and Jasmine! (enjoyment optional)

 #Tour of the Boilerplate Files